Foots Cray, Bexley

 The arrival of the Sidcup by-pass brought businesses here from the 1930s.
 Central Foots Cray is nowadays dominated by the industrial and commercial premises of the LEFA and Five Arches business parks and the Coca-Cola and Schweppes bottling plant, the source of the Dasani ‘pure water’ fiasco in 2004.

-Rectory Lane has All Saints church and a terrace of Georgian houses, but the majority of residents live in modern housing on or off Sidcup Hill and Cray Road.
+Rectory Lane has the grade II* listed All Saints church, which partly dates from about 1330, and a terrace of Georgian houses, but the majority of residents live in modern housing on or off Sidcup Hill and Cray Road.

 Foots Cray Meadows lie to the north of the built-up area and contain the remains of Foots Cray Place, which burned down in 1949.
 Kingfishers and ring-necked parakeets are among the park’s plentiful wildlife.